Recent Fire Damage Posts

 Cleaning smoke and soot from a ceiling.

 House fires are more common than one would think.
 And when they do occur the home is not always a total loss.
 Most fires happen in the kitchen and if put out in time the rest of the house can be saved.
 But that doesn’t mean that the rest of the house was not affected.
 Fire creates smoke and soot which can travel quickly and get on contents and the rest of the structure.
-SERVPRO of Saline County knows how important your home and belongings are.
+SERVPRO of Saline County and SERVPRO or Hot Springs knows how important your home and belongings are.
 We will carefully pack up all contents and bring them back to our warehouse where we clean each item.
 We then get started on the structure.
 We wipe all walls, ceilings and floors with our specially formulated cleaning solutions.
 Once we have the entire structure clean and soot free, we will deodorize your home.
 Finally, we return all your belongings, unpack the boxes, and place the items exactly where they were before the fire.
-So, if you experience a devastating fire, call SERVPRO of Saline County.
+So, if you experience a devastating fire, call SERVPRO of Saline County and SERVPRO or Hot Springs.
 We are here to help!